Men Are from Mars, Women Are from Venus

-Summary of results
+Results

 Gray writes how men and women each monitor the amount of give and take in relationships.
 If the balance shifts, one person feeling they have given more than they have received, resentment can develop.
 This is a time when only communication can help to bring the relationship back into balance.

-Gray further asserts men and women view giving and receiving love differently, how individual actions intended as loving expressions are "tallied up."
+Gray further asserts men and women view giving and receiving love differently; one's intended loving expressions may not be so perceived by the other, for whom such actions are "tallied up".
 According to Gray, women and men are often surprised to find their partners "keep score" at all, or that their scoring methods widely differ.

 He says women use a points system which few men are aware of.
 Each individual act of love gets one point, regardless of magnitude.
 Men, on the other hand, assign small acts, small expenditures, fewer points.
 Larger blocks of points (20, 30, 40 points, etc.) go to what they consider bigger expenditures.
 To a woman, the emotional stroke delivered by sincere attention is inseparable from the act.
 The different perception of expenditure can lead to conflict when the man thinks his work has earned him, say, 20 points and deserves corresponding recognition, while the woman has assigned him only 1 point and recognizes him accordingly.
-The man tends to think he can do one Big Thing for her (scoring 50 points) and not do much else, assuming he has "banked" points and can afford to "coast."
+The man tends to think he can do one Big Thing for her (scoring 50 points) and not do much else, assuming he has "banked" points and can afford to "coast".
 The woman should be satisfied with his performance and give him credit for it.
 Instead, the woman would rather have many little things done for her on a regular basis, because women like to think their men are thinking of them and care for them more constantly.
 Gray clarifies how these two perceptions of "strokes" cause conflict.
 He encourages talking about these issues openly.